Imagine a place of snow-capped peaks, turquoise lakes and small villages dotted around the countryside.

-I could go on and on about the stunning beauty that is Slovenia.
-When I decided to travel to Slovenia, I had no idea the gem that it would turn out to be.
+I could go on and on about the stunning beauty of Slovenia.
+When I decided to travel there, I had no idea the gem that it would be.

 Slovenia is a small country nestled between the borders of Italy, Austria, Hungary and Croatia with the Adriatic Sea flanking the southwest side creating a tiny piece of coastline.

 Lake Bled popped up time and again, so I decided to take a look.
-I added it to our itinerary, and it turned out to be one of the highlights of months of travel through Europe.
+I added it to our itinerary, and it was one of the highlights of our European trip.

 The symbol of the city is the dragon which adorns bridges everywhere.

-Postojna Cave & Predjama Castle
+2. Postojna Cave & Predjama Castle

-There is a free shuttle bus that runs between Postojna Cave and Predjama Castle, available in July and August for those visitors who purchase a combo ticket to both attractions.
+A free shuttle bus that runs between Postojna Cave and Predjama Castle, available in July and August for those visitors who purchase a combo ticket to both attractions.

 Guided tours take one and a half hours and don’t forget a jumper.
 The first part of the cave can be quite cold, around 12°C.